 Hazard Category(a) Direct Loss of Life (b) Lifeline Losses (c) Property Losses (d) Environmental Losses (e) Low None (rural location, no permanent structures for human habitation) No disruption of services (cosmetic or rapidly repairable damage) Private agricultural lands, equipment, and isolated buildings Minimal incremental damage Significant Rural location, only transient or day-use facilities Disruption of essential facilities and access Major public and private facilities Major mitigation required High Certain (one or more) extensive residential, commercial, or industrial development Disruption of essential facilities and access Extensive public and private facilities Extensive mitigation cost or impossible to mitigate a.
-Categories are assigned to overall projects, not individual structures at a project.
+Categories a re assigned to overall projects, n ot individual structures a at a project.

-b.
+Table 5.4.1-2.
+United States Army Corps of Engineers Hazard Potential Classification b.
 Loss-of-life potential is based on inundation mapping of area downstream of the project.
 Analyses of loss-of-life potential should take into account the population at risk, time of flood wave travel, and warning time.

-- c.
-Lifeline losses include indirect threats to life caused by the interruption of lifeline services from project failure or operational disruption; for example, loss of critical medical facilities or access to them. - d.
-Property losses include damage to project facilities and downstream property and indirect impact from loss of project services, such as impact from loss of a dam and navigation pool, or impact from loss of water or power supply. - e.
+c.
+Lifeline losses include indirect threats to life caused by the interruption of lifeline services from project failure or operational disruption; for example, loss of critical medical facilities or access to them.

+d.
+Property losses include damage to project facilities and downstream property and indirect impact from loss of project services, such as impact from loss of a dam and navigation pool, or impact from loss of water or power supply. e.
 Environmental impact downstream caused by the incremental flood wave produced by the project failure, beyond what would normally be expected for the magnitude flood event under which the failure occurs.